An attempt-in-progress to compile the most universal movies of all time, the creamiest of the crop, the most rewarding and eternal.

 Sharing your assent or dissent, as well as any pertinent info, will be greatly appreciated and cited.
 The goal is not to make you admire this list.
-It's to get more people making this kind of list for themselves.
+It's to open eyes to the most worthwhile gifts of cinema, and cinema's true potential.

 Two characters walk through a world over-run by lies, pride, and greed.
 Always in search of fun times and good vibes, it is their intelligence and humanity that lifts them up as heroes.
 It's sort of a modern-day Marx Brothers movie, but with more politics.
 The cinematography, lighting, and supporting actors all seem kind of crummy, like it was made for cheap TV.
 The director seems to have been going for the lowest common denominator of comedy to get the widest appeal, but in doing so, he drained the project of a lot of feeling.
 The only heart in this movie is in the writing, acting, and set decor.
 Nice score by Neil Young.